Master of Science in Applied Health Physiology

 - Strength and conditioning (National Strength and Conditioning Association)

 Additionally, every student participates in at least 400 hours of supervised internship in varied practice areas, such as:

 - Hospital cardiovascular/pulmonary rehabilitation departments

-The AHPH program is accredited by the Commission on Accreditation of Applied Health Education Programs (CAAHEP) within the exercise physiologist (clinical) domain.
-This accreditation represents our faculty’s commitment to academic quality and dedication to the profession.
+The AHPH program is accredited by the Commission on Accreditation of Applied Health Education Programs (CAAHEP) within the exercise physiologist domain.
+In addition, our program has been awarded recognition as a graduate studies program by the National Strength and Conditioning Association (NSCA).
+Together, these distinctions represent our faculty’s commitment to academic quality and dedication to the profession.